-Q. Need to Create a Stimulating, Inspirational, FUN School-Based Engagement Program?
+Q. Need to Create a Stimulating, Inspirational, STEAM School-Based Engagement Program?

 A. We’ve Got That!

 TINKER NIGHT (or DAY!)

 A Tinker Event is a suite of activities aimed at students and the people who love them that we bring to your school or community organization.
 We bring a turnkey event to your premises with all sorts of STEAM-Y activities.
 Price ranges from $2000-$3500 depending on the size of your group, length of the program and the number of activities.
 This program can be delivered as an in-school assembly or enrichment program or a family engagement program sponsored by PTAs and family coordinator.

 The Scratch Coding Station